peterajessup/k8s-ace-deploy/README.md

 # k8s-ace-deploy

-This repository is to be used for creating an ACE Integration Server on kubernetes
+This repository is to be used for creating an ACE Integration Server on IKS kubernetes.

-The artifacts include an Integration Server Custom resource definition and configuration object
+The artifacts include an Integration Server Custom resource definition and configuration object.

-The repo relies on a barfile uploaed to an instance of the ACE Dashboard
+The repo relies on a barfile previously uploaded to an instance of the ACE Dashboard running in the ace namespace - referenced in teh yaml describing the integration server - change for your own instance.

 ```